How It Works

-At your initial consultation with Dr. Heffelfinger, Dr. Krein, or Dr. Pribitkin in Philadelphia, your doctor will conduct a thorough interview so he has a full understanding of your medical history.
-He will want to know about earlier surgeries, current medical conditions and medications you are taking as well as any dietary or other allergies you may have.
+At your initial consultation with Dr. Heffelfinger, Dr. Krein, or Dr. Pribitkin in Philadelphia, your doctor will conduct a thorough interview to get a full understanding of your medical history.
+Your doctor will want to know about previous surgeries, current medical conditions, and medications you are taking, as well as any dietary or other allergies you may have.

 The doctors at Jefferson Facial Plastics in Philadelphia, with their excellent training and extensive experience with hundreds of these operations, will answer all your questions.

 At the end of your consultation, you will fully understand the surgical procedure, the surgical facility, anesthesia options, and the cosmetic benefits you might expect.
 He will also inform you of the recovery process and timeframe, and costs.

 The fat to be transferred is withdrawn in one of two ways: